treese/latex-homework/README.md

   Replace `<term>` with the term when the course is held.
 * `\hwnum{<number>}`:
   Replace `<number>` with the number of the homework.
+* `\shorttitle{<short-title>}`:
+  Replace `<short-title>` with the running title for pages after the first one.
+The homework number is automatically appended to the short title.

+The value of `\date` is printed with the title as in the article class.
+It can be set to a string like "Due on Friday".

 Thus, at a *minimum*, your preamble must contain